AdobeDocs/workfront.en/help/documents/adobe-workfront-for-experience-manager-assets-essentials/send-to-aem.md

 ## Send a new version

-You can add a new version to a document you have previously uploaded to `Workfront`.
+You can add a new version to a document you have previously uploaded to Workfront.
 For more information, see [Upload a new version of a document](../../documents/managing-documents/upload-new-document-version.md).
-After the latest version is uploaded, you can send it to `Assets Essentials`.
-If a mapped field in `Workfront` has changed, the new version updates the metadata in `Assets Essentials` when it sends.
+After the latest version is uploaded, you can send it to Assets Essentials.
+If a mapped field in Workfront has changed, the new version updates the metadata in Assets Essentials when it sends.

 >[!IMPORTANT]
 >